 Which minority media outlets are eligible?

-Minority-language journalists are eligible for the fellowship if their media outlet produces at least 51% of its content in a regional or minority language (including migrant languages and Roma languages) – this means any language that is not a national official language of the country where the media organisation is based.
+Minority-language journalists are eligible for the fellowship if their media outlet produces its content in a regional or minority language (including migrant languages and Roma languages) – this means any language that is not a national official language of the country where the media organisation is based.
 (For more details, see “How do you define minority-language media” on our FAQ page.)

 In addition, priority will be given to media that meet the following criteria: